 In 1824 Isaac was named in a suit of ejectment against Jacob Rush.
 A judgement was rendered against Jacob with service to Isaac Rush concerning an eviction by Richard Parsons.
 The suit against Jacob was continued in 1827 with Jeremiah Rush providing bail for Jacob.

 Family Legend --Grace Suter Schafer,who did a great deal of family research before her death in 1975, said family stories identified two brothers for Isaac: Peter and Jacob.
 The family also related that this Rush line came from Lancaster County and Beford County, Pennsylvania.
 Another branch of Isaac's family, also named Lancaster and Bedford as points of origin.
 Nola Jones, the daughter of Mary Rush Jones and the great-granddaughter of Isaac, stated the family lived in a place called Mt.
 Alpine.

-Isaac probably died between 1850 and 1860 as he does not appear in the 1860 census.
+Isaac does not appear in the 1860 census of Monroe County, but he and Elizabeth both gave affidavits in the pension file of Mary, widow of their son Richard Rush.
+It was signed in 1863.
 Grace Schafer gave his date of death as 19 Sep 1861.
 She gave no source for that record.
 He is interred at the Mount Olive Church Cemetery, Lee Township, Monroe County, Ohio.
 His lot adjoins those of his son Isaac and his wife Amy.
 A grave beside Isaac's has the same style of roughly carved field stone and is probably that of Elizabeth.

 The children of Isaac Rush were: